Easy ways to start zero waste living?! I hear you screaming. Zero waste can definitely feel like an overwhelming concept to grapple with.

-Whether you’re doing none, just a few, or most, remember: the zero waste movement is about learning and progressing, not literally creating zero waste.
+Whether you’re doing none, just a few, or most, remember: zero waste living is about learning and progressing, not literally creating zero waste.
 Let’s move forward together, imperfectly.

 FYI: some of these links are affiliate links, which means that if you choose to make a purchase, I will earn a commission.
 This commission comes at no additional cost to you and helps the website stay up and running!

 Recommended reading: The Zero-Waste Lifestyle: Live Well By Throwing Away Less by Amy Korst

 - Create a zero waste kit that you keep with you (or in your car) when you know you’re going out and may need to buy something.

 - Ditch harsh chemical cleaners and make your own simple, eco-friendly cleaners with vinegar and citrus!

 - Trade your plastic toothbrush for a bamboo toothbrush.

 - Use cloth instead of paper towels (or at least for kitchen messes and napkins if you can’t make the jump to 100% paper towel free).

 - Say no to junk mail by putting your name on a ‘do not send’ list.

 Recommended reading: Zero Waste: Simple Life Hacks to Drastically Reduce Your Trash by Shia Su